atroche/clj-zendesk/README.md

 On the following resources:

-   * :tickets
+   * tickets
-   * :views
+   * views
-   * :ticket-fields
+   * ticket-fields
-   * :users
+   * users
-   * :macros
+   * macros
-   * :automations
+   * automations
-   * :triggers
+   * triggers
-   * :targets
+   * targets
-   * :user-fields
+   * user-fields
-   * :groups
+   * groups

-In my defence, I've only spent a few hours on this, and it's around one hundred lines of code.
+Don't worry, more resources and endpoints are coming soon — this is mainly a one-hundred-lines-of-code, hacked-together-in-an-afternoon proof-of-concept.
+But there's still lots of stuff you could built with it.

+The library takes care of turning your idiomatic Clojure data (e.g. ```{:custom-field {:id 20 :value 13}}```) into the format that the API is expecting (e.g. ```{"custom_field": {"id": 20, "value": 13}}```) so that your app doesn't even need to think about JSON or hyphens-vs-underscores or any of those boring things.

+Currently only supports auth-ing via OAuth token.

 ## Installation